The U.B.O. (Ultimate Beneficial Owner)

 - Are there consequences if I do not provide a UBO statement?

 If we do not receive the UBO statement from you, we cannot check the background data.
 If you do not respond, it may mean that we have to terminate the PriPost agreement.
-Of course we would prefer not to do it.
+Of course we would prefer not to do that.
 That is why it is important that you fill the UBO statement correctly in and upload it as quickly as possible via the customer portal.

 Each UBO statement is made for one company.
 In case you have several companies, a UBO statement will have to be drawn up for each company, regardless of the number of Postboxes.
 If you have several Postboxes for one company, then you only have to upload one UBO statement.